AhmedH32/alx-low_level_programming/README.md

-#this is the README for the 3rd c project#
+#this is the README for the ALL c project#